-Literacy Xprize starts field tests of semifinalist apps in LA, Philadelphia and Dallas
+Literacy XPRIZE starts field tests of semifinalist apps in LA, Philadelphia and Dallas

 At the same time, an effective app may be one of the best ways to get basic skills to a large group of people.
 No one is suggesting the work stops there.

-As for the apps themselves, 6 are from the US:
+As for the apps themselves, six are from the U.S.:

-- Alphabet Literacy – uses multimedia like songs and videos to improve skills.
+- Alphabet Literacy – uses multimedia like songs and videos to improve skills

 - Cell-Ed – on-demand micro-lessons and personal coaching, no internet necessary